Who is eligible

-Pioneer Transition House is a 10-bed transitional housing program that is co-ed.
+Pioneer Transition House is a 10-bed co-ed transitional housing program.
 Residents need to have a documented mental health and substance use disorder diagnosis.
 Housing is approved on a month-to-month basis without a maximum length of stay.

 Carl, a past resident stated, “I was a chronic alcoholic for many years and my only goal was to die.
 Pioneer Transition House gave me a safe environment to deal with all my problems and addiction issues.
 The staff there cared about me and ensured that I get the counseling and treatment I needed.
 They really listened when I told them about my struggles.
 I got used to living around other people again in a community environment, and the pressures of every day life were brought on at a more manageable level.
 Currently, I am successfully living on my own in an apartment.
 Thanks to all the staff at the Transition House!”

 - Once a resident is stabilized and routines are developed, we identify more permanent housing and extend our case management services up to six months after discharge.